mmaguero/cloud-based-tool-SA/README.md

 # cloud-based-tool-SA
 A cloud-based tool for sentiment analysis in reviews about restaurants on TripAdvisor.

+## Dependencies
+- Vagrant
+- The others are self-contained (check Vagrantfile and docker-compose.yml and Dockerfile)

 ## How do I cite this work?

 Please, cite this paper